Do you want a cookie?

 • Clayey soils tend to benefit from flours made from diabase, zeolite or bentonite

-Using rock flour for the soil
+• Using rock flour for the soil:

-• Spread directly on the bed, work in and water
+• Spread directly on the bed, work in and water or dissolve in rainwater and water

-• Annual application between 100 and 500 grams per square meter
+• Annual application between 100 and 500 g per m2/3.5 and 17.6 fl. oz. per 1.2 yd2

 • Silicic acid strengthens plants, especially against sucking insects and fungal diseases

-• Dissolve 200 - 300 g in 10 l of water; repeat the treatment regularly
+• Dissolve 200 - 300 g/7 to 10.5 fl. oz. in 10 L/21 pt of water; repeat the treatment regularly

 Primary rock flour is legally defined as a soil additive.
-It acts mainly as a soil improver and as a plant strengthening agent against pests and diseases.
+It acts mainly as a soil improver and as a Plant Strengthening Agent against pests and diseases.
 As a fertilizer, rock flour is usually only used as an additive to compost or plant slurry, for example.
 Here, however, it serves as food for the microbes instead of providing direct plant nutrition.
 This reduces rotting and unpleasant odors.
 Rock flour is not a classic fertilizer because it contains few main nutrients such as nitrogen and phosphorus.
 Horn meal is more suitable as a fertilizer as it is rich in nitrogen.
 In contrast, rock flour mainly contains a lot of magnesium, calcium, iron, potassium and silicic acid as well as trace elements such as molybdenum and manganese.

 Dry soil